alphazee09/alphazee09/README.md

 > *In a world of digital noise, I build clarity.*
 > *Between humanity and AI, I design equilibrium.*
-> *Every function is philosophy.
-Every commit — evolution.*
+> *Every function is philosophy — every commit, evolution.*

-**6+ years** forging AI-secured backend ecosystems.
+**6+ years** crafting high-performance AI-secured systems.
-**Mission:** Bridge human creativity and artificial intelligence — crafting infrastructures that outlast trends.
+**Mission:** Bridge human creativity and artificial intelligence to engineer infrastructures that endure.

 ---